 We cannot imagine the existence of any organism without the environment.
 Organisms have to live in the environment, interact with the various beings in the environment, engage in interactions and survive by building inseparable relationships.
 Even the slightest change in an element of the environment requires the organism to adapt to the changed context.
 That is, the ability to adapt to the environment helps the organism to survive in the struggle for life.

 Adaptive radiation is a process by which living things spreads quickly from an ancestral species into a variety of new forms in evolutionary biology.
-Particularly, this changes occurs when new resources available in the environment which alters the biotic interactions as a result the speciation and phenotypic adaptation occurs.
+Due to new resources available in the environment, phenotypic adaptation and speciation occurs with the changes of biotic interactions.
 In this case, organisms exhibit different physiological and morphological characteristics.

 Adaptation is the ability to adapt to the environment.
 In search of a suitable environment to cope with food, shelter and security crises, members of the same ancestral fauna are divided into small groups and spread and adapt to different ecological niches of the environment.
 In this way, the members of the same genus of animals are divided into different groups and each group acquires unique characteristics and when different ecological niches are scattered, it is called adaptive radiation.